Sajid–Wajid: Wajid Khan

 Wajid Ali Khan was the younger son of artist and tabla player Sharafat Ali Khan and Razina Khan.
-He joined to his elder brother Sajid Khan to form the artistic duo Sajid–Wajid.
+He joined his elder brother Sajid Khan to form the artistic duo Sajid–Wajid.
 He also had a separate singing career as a solo act and was nominated for a number of awards as a playback artist.

 Wajid studied at Mithibai College where he met his college sweetheart Kamalrukh.
 The two dated for almost 10 years while Wajid was heavily involved in tours and in the musical formation.
 Family restrictions also postponed the marriage as Kamalrukh Khan, of Zoroastrian (Parsi) faith, refused to convert to Wajid's Sunni Muslim faith.
 Eventually, they married each other under the Special Marriages Act that allowed her to keep her religion and marry without conversion despite the opposition of Wajid's family.
 The couple had two children, Arshi, a daughter (born c.
 2004) and Hrehaan, a son (born c.
 2011).

-In 2014, Wajid filed separation papers because of continuing religious and parental pressure and the couples divorced.
-Kamalrukh did not receive alimony since the case was pending in the court when Wajid died.
-Their children, however, received maintenance amount from their father pendente lite as per the Court's Order, according to Kamalrukh's interview to Sri Iyer of PGuris.
+In 2014, Wajid filed separation papers because of continuing religious and parental pressure and the couple divorced.
+Kamalrukh did not receive alimony since the case was pending in court when Wajid died.
+Their children, however, received maintenance amounts from their father pendente lite as per the Court's Order, according to Kamalrukh's interview with Sri Iyer of PGuris.
 Kamalrukh continues working as a clinical hypnotherapist and wellness coach.
-She also writes a regular fortnightly column for Hindustan Times titled "Weekend Fix for the Soul".
+She also writes a regular fortnightly column for the Hindustan Times titled "Weekend Fix for the Soul".

-Wajid's health gradually deteriorated with him undergoing a kidney transplant in 2019 that was considered successful.
-He also developed subsequent throat infections.
-On 31 May 2020, he was urgently transferred to hospital with serious complications of COVID-19 and died one day later on 1 June 2020 following a heart attack.

 Career

 Sajid–Wajid first scored music for Salman Khan's Pyar Kiya To Darna Kya in 1998.
 In 1999, they scored music for Sonu Nigam's album Deewaana.
 They composed music for several films further.
 The music duo has also composed music for several films starring Salman Khan.
-They were mentors on the reality shows Sa Re Ga Ma Pa Singing Superstar, Sa Re Ga Ma Pa 2012 and composed title track for television reality shows Bigg Boss 4 and Bigg Boss 6.
-Sajid–Wajid also the composed IPL 4 theme song "Dhoom Dhoom Dhoom Dhadaka", with Wajid singing the title track.
+They were mentors on the reality shows Sa Re Ga Ma Pa Singing Superstar, Sa Re Ga Ma Pa 2012 and they composed the title track for the television reality shows Bigg Boss 4 and Bigg Boss 6.
+Sajid–Wajid also composed the IPL 4 theme song "Dhoom Dhoom Dhoom Dhadaka", with Wajid singing the title track.